pztrn/fastpastebin/README.md

 This is a ToDo list which isn't sorted by any parameter at all.
 Just a list of tasks you can help with.

-* Pastes expiration.
-It saves time to database but isn't blocking access.
 * User CP.
 * Files uploading.
 * Passwords for pastes and files.